Agent-Hackathon-2025/mbuf_hackathon/weather_actions.md

-# Use actions with custom agents (preview)
+# Use tools (formerly called actions) with custom agents (preview)

-You can extend the capabilities of your agent by adding one or more actions.
-Actions are used by your agent to respond to users.
+You can extend the capabilities of your agent by adding one or more tools, formerly known as actions.
+Tools are used by your agent to respond to users.

-## Mechanisms for adding actions
+## Mechanisms for adding tools

-There are different mechanisms available to you to add actions to your agent:
+There are different mechanisms available to you to add tools to your agent:

-- Prebuilt connector and custom connector: Connect to a service or system and enable specific actions.
+- Prebuilt connector and custom connector: Connect to a service or system and enable specific tools.
-- Flow: Define a flow, including triggers as needed, and one or more actions to be carried out by the flow.
+- Flow: Define a flow, including triggers as needed, and one or more tools to be carried out by the flow.
 - AI Builder prompts (within a topic)
-- Bot Framework skill: Container for a set of related actions.
+- Bot Framework skill: Container for a set of related tools.
-- REST API connection: Define a connection to a REST API, and select one or more API endpoints and methods to add as actions.
+- REST API connection: Define a connection to a REST API, and select one or more API endpoints and methods to add as tools.
 - Model Context Protocol action: Connect to an MCP server to access tools.

-When you define an action in Copilot Studio, you also provide information that describes its purpose.
-This information allows the agent to identify when to use the action and also use generative AI to generate questions.
-These questions are used to gather information to fill the inputs needed to perform the action.
+When you define a tool in Copilot Studio, you also provide information that describes its purpose.
+This information allows the agent to identify when to use the tool and also use generative AI to generate questions.
+These questions are used to gather information to fill the inputs needed to perform the action of the tool.
 As a result, you don't need to manually author question nodes to gather all inputs needed, such as inputs in a flow.
 Input collection is handled for you at runtime.
-By default, actions return their information back to the agent, so that the agent can generate a contextual response to the user's query.
-Alternatively, you can instruct your action to always respond immediately, either generating a message or authoring an explicit message.
+By default, tools return their information back to the agent, so that the agent can generate a contextual response to the user's query.
+Alternatively, you can instruct your tool to always respond immediately, either generating a message or authoring an explicit message.

 ## Add an action/tool